 You can change which direct-dial telephone a telephone is assigned to, or assign it no direct-dial telephone.
 You need to start a Unified Manager session to program this feature.
-See Getting Started on page 13 for more information.
+For more information about programming using the Unified Manager, see the Enterprise Edge Programming Operations Guide.